lammps/lammps/doc/src/pair_tersoff_zbl.rst

 three-body interaction come from the entry with the corresponding three elements.
-The parameters used only for two-body interactions (n, :math:`\beta`, :math:`\lambda_2`, B, :math:`\lambda_1`, and A) in entries whose 2nd and 3rd element are different (e.g. SiCSi) are not used for anything and can be set to 0.0 if desired.
+The parameters used only for two-body interactions (n, :math:`\beta`, :math:`\lambda_2`, B, :math:`\lambda_1`, and A) in entries whose second and third element are different (e.g. SiCSi) are not used for anything and can be set to 0.0 if desired.